-Rent expense for the years ended December 31, 2009, 2008 and 2007 was approximately \$2.9 million, \$3.0 million and \$2.5 million, respectively.
+Rent expense for the years ended December 31, 2010, 2009 and 2008 was approximately \$2.9 million, \$2.9 million and \$3.0 million, respectively.

-10. Related Party Transaction
+10. Related Party Transactions

-During 2009, pursuant to the approval of all disinterested outside directors, the Company purchased 1.25 acres of river front property on the Columbia River in Washougal, WA for a total cost of \$1.5 million.
+During 2009, pursuant to the approval of all disinterested outside directors, the Company purchased 1.25 acres of river front property on the Columbia River in Washougal, Washington for a total cost of \$1.5 million.
 The purchase was financed with cash of \$1.0 million and a note payable of \$500,000.
 The note payable is included in other long-term liabilities in the accompanying balance sheet and has been treated as a non-cash transaction for purposes of the statement of cash flows.
-The Company's Chief Executive Officer intends to construct and operate a restaurant on the property with a triple net ground lease between the Company and the LLC he has formed with an outside third party.
-The lease requires annual cash payments by the LLC of \$25,000 through 2011 and 5% of the restaurant's gross receipts thereafter through the end of the lease in December 2020.
-The cost of the property is included in the Company's other assets at December 31, 2009.
+Prior to his death on January 20, 2011, William W. Sherertz, previously the Company's Chief Executive Officer, had planned to construct and operate a restaurant on the property under a triple net ground lease between the Company and the LLC he had formed with an outside third party.
+Mr. Sherertz's estate now holds a majority interest in the LLC.
+The lease requires annual cash payments by the LLC of \$25,000 through the end of 2011 and 5% of the restaurant's gross receipts, if any, thereafter through the end of the lease in December 2020.
+The cost of the property is included in the Company's other assets at December 31, 2010 and 2009.
+Mr. Sherertz's estate also holds approximately 25 percent of the outstanding shares of the Company's Common Stock.